sssNYz/Interpreter-Booking/PROJECT_STRUCTURE.md

 # Interpreter-Booking Project Structure

 ## Project Overview
-This is a Next.js-based interpreter booking system with TypeScript, featuring user authentication, booking management, and admin controls.
+This is a Next.js-based interpreter booking system with TypeScript, featuring user authentication, booking management, admin controls, and an intelligent auto-assignment engine for interpreters.

 ## Root Directory Structure
 ```